hkupty/zen.nvim/README.md

 # zen.nvim
 A simple nvim ui framework for python

+## Motivation

+This framework intends to provide a range of functions to allow remote plugins interact visually with neovim.

+Whether you want to create a new window, prompt the user for some input or toggle the visibility of a buffer, zen will provide a function for that, so you can focus solely on the functionality, removing the window/buffer management hassle from your code.

 ## Using this framework

 While this is a simple python module that expects you to have neovim installed,